EllaBrands/stanDev/How-to-Write-Doxygen-Doc-Comments.md

 * For generic code-type formatting, use the code element, as in `<code>foo(a, b, c)</code>`

+* Doxygen supports grave accent symbol syntax markup using \`code\` syntax.

-* To link to other bits of the API (member variables, functions, classes, etc.), see [linking to other code](https://www.stack.nl/~dimitri/doxygen/manual/autolink.html) (stack.nl doxygen manual)
+* To link to other bits of the API (member variables, functions, classes, etc.), see [linking to other code](http://www.doxygen.nl/manual/autolink.html) (doxygen.nl manual)

 #### Other Special Commands

 Doxygen provides a rich set of commands for formatting and linking external references.
 See:

-* [Guide to Doxygen Commands](https://www.stack.nl/~dimitri/doxygen/manual/commands.html) (stack.nl doxygen manual)
+* [Guide to Doxygen Commands](http://www.doxygen.nl/manual/commands.html) (doxygen.nl doxygen manual)